-Baron Fifth Avenue Growth Fund (Institutional Shares) appreciated 8.15% in the fourth quarter, yet underperformed the Russell 1000 Growth Index by 324 basis points due to negative impacts from stock selection and cash exposure in a market rally.
+Baron Fifth Avenue Growth Fund (Institutional Shares) declined 1.57% in the first quarter and underperformed the Russell 1000 Growth Index by 251 basis points due to negative impacts from stock selection and various style biases.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.

 The performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate; an investor's shares, when redeemed, may be worth more or less than their original cost.
 The Fund’s transfer agency expenses may be reduced by expense offsets from an unaffiliated transfer agent, without which performance would have been lower.
 Current performance may be lower or higher than the performance data quoted.